istepaniuk/jSend-Net/README.md

-jSEND
+jSend
 ====
-jSEND is a javascript compression library created and maintained by Michael Kortstiege - a web developer from near Hanover, Germany.
+jSend is a javascript compression library created by Michael Kortstiege - a web developer from near Hanover, Germany.

+This repo contains the original front-end JavaScript library that compresses strings.
+And also the original PHP class that decompresses the jSend packed data in the server.

-This .NET C# class provides text-to-binary decoding & unpacking for jSEND packed data.
-It is the reimplementation of it's PHP version and keeps a similar structure.
+I also added a .NET C# class that provides text-to-binary decoding & unpacking for jSend packed data.
+It is an implementation of the PHP version and keeps a similar structure.

+I covered the C# class with some tests and did some refactoring.
+The code could still be much cleaner though.

-The original package includes a PHP class for doing the server side decompression.
-The original site was jsend.org but it seems to be a parked domain now.
+The original site was jsend.org but it seems to be long gone.
 I wrote a post on this on my blog some time ago: http://blog.istepaniuk.com/client-side-compression-with-javascript/

-DeJSEND usage example:
+DejSEND usage example (server side):

     String data = context.Request.Form["data"];
     String unpackedData = new DejSEND().GetData(data);